Here's What You Can And Can't Do In Pennsylvania, New Jersey And Delaware During The Current COVID-19 Reopening Guidelines

 - Retail shops and malls are open to indoor shopping.
 Shoppers and employees have to wear face masks and shops are limited to 50% capacity.

 - Museums, aquariums, some indoor recreation facilities, and libraries can reopen at a 25% capacity on July 2.
-Outdoor amusement and water parks are also expected to reopen on July 2 at 50% capacity.
+Outdoor amusement and water parks are allowed to reopen on July 2 at 50% capacity.

 - Indoor entertainment venues, including movie theaters, performing arts centers, concert venues, and nightclubs remain closed.